-What you can do: Tell you dentist what medications you take before you have any dental work.
+What you can do: Tell your dentist what medications you take before you have any dental work.
 Get regular dental checkups to look for signs of jaw damage.
-Basic oral hygiene helps, too -- brush your teeth and floss regularly.
+Basic oral hygiene helps too -- brush your teeth and floss regularly.

 What you can do: Your doctor may be able to change your medication dosage to keep you from feeling so run down.
 A healthy diet and drinking enough water can help, too.

-A stem-cell transplant will make your immune system weak for a few weeks, which makes it hard to fight off serious infections like pneumonia.
+A stem cell transplant may make your immune system weak for a few weeks, which makes it hard to fight off serious infections like pneumonia.
 Chemotherapy drugs can lower your numbers of disease-fighting white blood cells.
 Some people get infections after they have surgery to fix damaged bones, too.

-What you can do: If you have an infection, your doctor will give you antibiotics.
-Also, avoid people who are sick.
+What you can do: If you have an infection, your doctor may give you antibiotics.
+You should avoid people who are sick.
 Anyone who comes to see you in the hospital after a stem-cell transplant will have to wear masks and gloves.
 At home, wash your hands often and avoid touching your or your pet’s poop.
 You’ll even need to keep flowers out of your home.
 They may have fungi that cause infections.

 After you have chemotherapy and radiation, you can get painful sores inside your mouth.

 What you can do: They usually go away soon after treatment.
-Your doctor can give you a medicine to numb the pain for a while so you can eat and drink.
+Your doctor can give you a medicine to numb the pain for a while so you can eat and drink more comfortably.

 Surgery to fix bones damaged by myeloma can also cause temporary pain.

-What you can do: Pain-reliever drugs can make you feel better for the few days after surgery.
+What you can do: Pain-relieving drugs can make you feel better for the few days after surgery.

 Meds like bortezomib (Velcade), carfilzomib (Kyprolis), and ixazomib (Ninlaro) can cause constipation, diarrhea, nausea, or vomiting.
 Other chemotherapy drugs, bisphosphonates, and radiation treatments can make you queasy or throw up.
-Steroids may also make your stomach upset, or make you feel very hungry so you gain weight.
+Steroids may also make your stomach upset.

 What you can do: Stool softeners or laxatives can ease constipation.
 You can also drink more fluids, eat high-fiber foods, and stay active to get your digestion moving.
-Anti-diarrheal drugs fight diarrhea, as can drinking fluids and a low-fiber diet.
+Anti-diarrheal drugs can help with diarrhea, as can drinking fluids and a low-fiber diet.
 You can also take meds to ease nausea, and it’s helpful to eat smaller meals more often throughout the day if you feel sick to your stomach.
-If you don’t have much of an appetite, try nutritional supplement drinks.
-Steroid side effects like hunger should go away after you stop taking the drug.